JiwaBumi/KomputasiParallelTeam2/algorithms/aho-corasick/README.md

-This folder contains aho-corasick code
+This folder contains Aho-Corasick code
+---
 For tutorial how to compile and execute, see the main README